 Using ½ in.
-ID Vinyl Tubing, connect the Ceramic Frog Spitter to the diverter valve on the assembled Complete Filter Kit with Pump (tubing and spitter not included in the kit).
+ID Vinyl Tubing, connect the spitter to the diverter valve on the assembled Complete Filter Kit with Pump (tubing and spitter not included in the kit).

 Place the Complete Filter Kit with Pump assembly in the center of your pond and continue filling the pond with water.

 Add Chlorine Remover before adding any fish or plants to water.
 Chlorine Remover detoxifies heavy metals from water and instantly removes chlorine and chloramines.